HansRafael/4-phrase/README.md

 ## Deployment 🚀
 This project is deployed on [Render](https://render.com/), and you can access the API at [https://four-word.onrender.com](https://four-word.onrender.com).
 Explore the world of words effortlessly! 🌐📖

-Certainly!
-Let's provide more detailed instructions for step 1 in the "How to Run" section:

 ## How to Run 🏃‍♂️

 ### Step 1: Create a Python Virtual Environment